neighborland/cache_rocket/README.md

 ### `cache_replace`

-The simplest usage is inline with the `cache_replace` helper.
+The simplest usage is inline with the `cache_replace` method.
 It works like Rails' `cache` method, plus it replaces content that you do not want to cache because it is impractical or inefficient.